philanc/ple/README.md

 ### Limitations

-PLE is ***Work in Progress***!
-It is not intended to be used for anything serious, at least for the moment.

-The major limitations the brave tester should consider are:
-- no UTF8 support.
-PLE displays 1-byte characters, and only the printable characters (code 32-126 and 160-255).
-Others characters are displayed as a centered dot (code 183).
-- no word- or sentence- or paragraph-based movement.
+- no sentence- or paragraph-based movement.
 - the search and replace functions do not work with special characters, new lines and regular expressions - plain text in a line, case sensitive only.
 - no provision for automatic backup files.
 - no automatic redimensioning of windows for X terminals